Human placentophagy: Preparation

 In many areas placenta encapsulation specialists can be found to professionally prepare the placenta for consumption.
 Also, many online alternative health sources give instructions for preparing it personally.
 One common method of preparation is encapsulation.
 The encapsulation process can be one of two ways: steamed or raw.
 With the steamed encapsulation process, the placenta is gently steamed with various herbs (ginger, lemon, frankincense, myrrh, etc.), then fully dehydrated, ground into a fine powder, and put into capsules.
 The raw method does not involve steaming first.
 The placenta will be fully dehydrated, then ground and put into capsules.
-Other options for placenta consumption are tinctures and smoothies.
-There are also meal recipes include lasagna, spaghetti, stew, and pizza.

 Controversy

 Many researchers remain skeptical of whether the practice of placentophagy is of value to humans.
-A 2015 review of the last 64 years of placentophagy research found that while a minority of women in western countries perceive placentophagy as reducing the risk of postpartum depression and enhancing recovery, there is really no evidence that this is the case.
+A 2015 review found that while a minority of women in western countries perceive placentophagy as reducing the risk of postpartum depression and enhancing recovery, there is no evidence that this is the case.
 The same study also found inconclusive evidence that placentophagy was of any benefit to facilitating uterine contraction, resumption of normal cyclic estrogen cycle, and milk production.
 As well, the authors stated that the risks of placentophagy also warrant more investigation.

-A researcher who had previously researched why animals eat their placentas stated in 2007 that "people can believe what they want, but there’s no research to substantiate claims of human benefit.
+A researcher who had previously researched why animals eat their placentas stated in 2007 that "people can believe what they want, but there's no research to substantiate claims of human benefit.
 The cooking process will destroy all the protein and hormones.
 Drying it out or freezing it would destroy other things."
-Two recent studies by researchers from the University of Nevada, Las Vegas, however, appear to be at odds with such claims.
-UNLV researchers found that some essential nutrients and steroid hormones remained in human placenta that was cooked and processed for encapsulation and consumption.
+UNLV researchers found that some essential minerals and steroid hormones remained in human placenta that was cooked and processed for encapsulation and consumption.

-The fee charged by encapsulation specialists for processing human placenta in a woman's home is typically $60 - $200.

 Although human placentophagy entails the consumption of human tissue by a human or humans, its status as cannibalism is debated.

-Risks involved

-There is a risk of spreading blood-borne illness, only present in cases of non-maternal placentophagy, where the mother's blood is shared with another human.
-As a meat, proper storage and preparation procedures must be followed to prevent bacterial infection in the placenta.
-Researchers assert that the risks of placenta consumption still warrant further investigation.